Formal Security Analysis on dBFT Protocol of NEO: Security Analysis

 $\left.

 \right.$

 Since the signatures on different messages are equal, the consensus cannot be reached in the current round.
-When times out, each node will disseminate \texttt{<VIEWCHANGE>} messages to restart the next round.
-A new round is started when the node receives enough messages over threshold.
+When it times out, each node will disseminate \texttt{<VIEWCHANGE>} messages to restart the next round.
+A new round gets started when the node receives enough messages over threshold.

 $\left.

 \right.$